AAAWG/presentations/README.md

-# presentations
+# ÅAAWG Meeting Presentations
-ÅAAWG Meeting Presentations
+This repository is used for storing and publishing ÅAAWG meeting notes and presentations.